Email FacebookTwitterMenu burgerClose thin

 Tips for Choosing a Financial Advisor

 • After you narrow down your search to a few advisors, you should contact them to see which is best for you.
-In addition to their fees and account minimums, here are some questions to ask a financial advisor before you make a final decision.
+In addition to asking about their fees and account minimums, here are some questions to ask a financial advisor before you make a final decision.

 Next Steps